vemunderoe/todo-backend-go/README.md

 # Todo Backend

-This is a simple Todo backend application written in Go.
+This is a simple Todo backend application written in Go, featuring user authentication and per-user todo management.

 ## Prerequisites